-For all calls taken in EOC and UOC through the 999 system, an electronic record is generated in addition to the paper records.
+For all calls taken in EOC and UOC through the 999 system, an electronic record is generated.

 - 1. All calls are stored in a secured database on a centrally managed server. - 2.
 The database is managed by Management Information. - 3.
 The database is automatically backed up every four hours by internal IT services. - 4.
 Access to records is controlled and managed by Management Information - 5.
 Retention and Disposal: Records are retained for 25 years.
 It is the responsibility of the Deputy Head of Management Information to ensure that electronic patient records are reviewed after 25 years and securely destroyed if no longer required.